chantastic/sites/chan.dev/src/posts/import-and-rename-named-exports.md

 Nope!

-We use the `as` keywoard to rename named exports locally.
+We use the `as` keyword to rename named exports locally.

 ```diff
 - import { hype, chant } from "./string-utils.mjs";